AliGhorashiCMT/8.511-Notes-and-Code/topology/README.md

     https://hackmd.io/@aligho/Sk0cpVBQ1g

 ## Description of jupyter notebooks
+  **Peierls.ipynb**: Calculation of the Peierls instability in the exact limit and in the Dirac cone approximation (see page 140 of the book by Girvin and Yang).

   **Haldane.ipynb**: Calculation of the electronic dispersion, Berry curvature, Chern number, edge states, and Berry phase winding for the Haldane model

   **See Reference**: Haldane, F. Duncan M. "Model for a quantum Hall effect without Landau levels: Condensed-matter realization of the" parity anomaly"."
 Physical review letters 61.18 (1988): 2015.

+  **Kagome without TR.ipynb**: Calculation of the electronic dispersion, Berry phase winding, and edge states for a Kagome lattice in which time reversal symmetry is broken.